digital-work-lab/handbook/docs/lab_basics/vacation.md

 When changes need to be made to the vacation plan, **open and transparent communication is key**.
 The team member should promptly notify their supervisor/Researcher about the change, providing a clear explanation and any necessary documentation, and work collaboratively to adjust the plan.

-### 5.4 Backfilling or Temporary Staffing

-Temporary staffing and backfilling can work out effectively by carefully assessing the required skills, providing clear instructions, **ensuring open communication, and strategically selecting temporary staff** to fill the vacant positions and maintain productivity within the team.

 ## 6. FAQs and Additional Resources
 ### Frequently Asked Questions